-Response: In response to the Staff's comment, we propose to revise the disclosure on Form 10-K/A to provide the qualifications of the personnel at the Company who are primarily responsible for overseeing the preparation of the reserves estimates.
+Response: In response to the Staff's comment, we propose to revise the disclosure on Form 10-K/A to provide additional explanation for the estimation of proved undeveloped reserves.
 A draft of the Form 10-K/A is provided supplementally for the Staff's consideration.
-Proposed revisions in response to this comment can be found on page 16 of such draft.
+Proposed revisions in response to this comment can be found on page 17 of such draft.